 How to get to Krka National Park from Split: Krka has five main entrances – at Skradin, Lozovac, Roški Slap, Krka Monastery and Burnum – and all are accessible by car but hard to reach by public transport.
 Allow about an hour to drive here from Split.

-5. See cinematic views at Klis Fortress
+5. Soak in the coastal views from Klis Fortress

 Travel time: 30 minutes